 Before you submit, read our guide to submitting personal essays.
 Please note that we receive many, many personal essay submissions and will only respond if we are interested in publishing your piece.
 Because we receive many more pieces than we can possibly publish, we recommend simultaneously submitting to other publications.

 These kinds of essays have been the heart of Longreads for the past several years, and they are thoughtfully written and engaging, often dealing with topics in the news from a personal angle or a historic one.
 This is the place you can be a bit experimental with your writing or research, ideas-based essays are particularly welcome here.
 These are generally between 2,000-3,000 words, but could be longer.
 We are also happy to consider illustrated essays and pitches for column series.

 The base rate is $500, but the final rate is determined by the research and length of your proposal, and we will work with you to determine a fair fee.
 And yes, reported essays can shift into features territory — there’s no hard and fast cutoff here.
-Get in touch with Senior editors Krista Stevens, Michelle Weber, and Ben Huberman with this kind of piece, even if you have just the inkling of an idea.
+Get in touch with Senior Editors Krista Stevens, Ben Huberman, or Cheri Lucas Rowlands with this kind of piece, even if you have just the inkling of an idea.

 Features / Long-form Journalism / Investigative Projects

 Long-form features take a considerable amount of time and research to develop.
 These stories can involve multiple reporting trips, sources, and in-depth research.
 Although they don’t necessarily need to deal with current events, they should have an excellent sense of story and purpose and be able to hold a reader’s attention with a compelling premise.
 Features are generally between 3,000 and 6,000 words, but can be longer or broken up into a series depending on length and subject matter.